Send events from your workflow

 • Static value: a value that is the same in every event

-• Customer attribute: a value associated with the person in the campaign
+• Customer attribute: a value associated with the profile in the automation

 • LiquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}.: use liquid to modify customer or event attributes to fit your event—like reformatting a date value or appending a string to your event’s name.